postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces.md

 * **APIs** - Collections, documentation, monitors, mock servers, and environments of the API will stay in the current workspace.

-* Environments: Monitors, mock servers, and integrations using the environment may no longer work.
+* **Environments** - Monitors, mock servers, and integrations using the environment may no longer work.

 You must move these items separately or re-configure them in the new workspace.